ivilches/TailwindTraders-Rewards/Documents/DeploymentGuide.md

 * `resourceGroup`: Resource group where ACR is.
 Mandatory.
 * `acrName`: ACR name (not login server).
 Mandatory.
 * `dockerTag`: Tag to use for generated images (defaults to `latest`)
+* `dockerFile`: path to the docker compose file to be used.
+Defaults to `docker-compose-win.yml`
 * `dockerBuild`: If `$true` (default value) docker images will be built using `docker-compose build`.
 * `dockerPush`: If `$true` (default value) docker images will be push to ACR using `docker-compose push`.